Frequently Asked Questions

 Q. Is the construction around the pier finished?

 A. Yes, the new North Embarcadero bayfront is beautiful.
 The Port of San Diego invites you to come and enjoy!
-Construction of the new Lane Field hotel on the East side of Harbor Drive at Broadway is ongoing but is not expected to hinder traffic.
+Construction of the new Lane Field hotel on the East side of Harbor Drive at Broadway should be complete by the time of the event.
+There may be some construction activity for the new Navy Broadway complex on the South side of Broadway and East side of Harbor Drive, but it is not expected to hinder traffic.

 Extra, Extra, read all about it!